edgedb/edgedb/docs/guides/deployment/bare_metal.rst

    $ systemctl enable --now edgedb-server-1

-This will start the server on port 5656.
+This will start the server on port 5656, and the data directory will be ``/var/lib/edgedb/1/data``.
 You can edit the unit to specify server arguments via the environment.
-The variables are largely the same as :ref:`those documented for Docker
+The variables are largely the same as :ref:`those documented for Docker <ref_guides_deployment_docker_customization>`.
-<ref_guides_deployment_docker_customization>`.